complexitydev/LeagueDuoFinder/README.md

 Finds Duo'd Players in live games using OP.GG

 # Usage
+Running the program:

+This program requires Perl and the modules WWW::Mechanize & Switch.

 When the program first starts, it will ask you to create a config file.
 This is all done within the application itself.
 If you'd like to change your config at any time, the format is:

 REGION